 - What is the timeline for implementation, purchasing or starting a free trial?

 3: Are you monitoring prospect actions?

 Managing sales is a game of actions and reactions.
 You do something, the prospect responds, you take action.
-Potential customers need to get a sense how you will treat them as clients.
-Will work get done when they expect?
+Potential customers need to get a sense of how you will treat them as clients.
+Will work get done when they expect it?
 At the same time, sales managers and team members can focus too much on their own actions.

 4: Do you have enough prospects in the pipeline?

 What should a sales manager do when they keep hearing the same names discussed in updates and emails?
 Worry.
 When your team is focusing on the same prospects over and over again, it should raise a red flag.
 You need more prospects in the pipeline, and they need to be qualified leads, properly assessed.

 When it comes to managing sales prospects, you need to remember the cardinal rule of sales: A deal is not closed until it’s closed.
 When a prospect moves out of one spreadsheet (sales) and into another (revenue), then it is closed.
 It doesn’t matter how many positive noises they make; everything in sales comes down to a yes or no. Taking a realistic view of the pipeline can avoid disappointment and worse, an over-optimistic view can cripple a startup’s sales efforts and revenue.